Nvidia shares slide 17 percent as cryptocurrency demand vanishes

 “Nvidia’s inventory build-up is suggesting that the escalating tariffs have started to pinch producers,” said Haris Anwar, analyst at Investing.com.
 “The company’s disappointing revenue forecast for the fourth-quarter and plunging retail prices of graphic cards show that the market is adjusting to new realities.”

-Last month, rival Advanced Micro Devices Inc blamed dwindling demand for chips from cryptocurrency miners for its lower-than-expected fourth-quarter revenue forecast.
+Last month, rival Advanced Micro Devices Inc (AMD.O) blamed dwindling demand for chips from cryptocurrency miners for its lower-than-expected fourth-quarter revenue forecast.
 AMD’s shares sank 7 percent after Nvidia posted results after the market closed Thursday.
 Shares of chipmaker were also down 1 percent after Nvidia reported.

 Revenue from Nvidia’s closely watched data center chips business rose 58 percent to $792 million, but missed analysts’ estimate of $820.4 million, according to FactSet.

-The business powers cloud computing services of customers including Amazon.com Inc’s Amazon Web Services, Microsoft Corp’s Azure as well as Alphabet Inc’s Google Cloud.
+The business powers cloud computing services of customers including Amazon.com Inc’s (AMZN.O) Amazon Web Services, Microsoft Corp’s (MSFT.O) Azure as well as Alphabet Inc’s (GOOGL.O) Google Cloud.

 Nvidia’s net income rose to $1.23 billion, or $1.97 per share, in the third-quarter ended Oct.
 28, from $838 million, or $1.33 per share, a year earlier.